 The Chair will ensure that each of the parties has an opportunity to review any impact statement submitted by the other party(ies).
-The Hearing Panel may - at their discretion - consider the statements, but they are not binding.
+The Hearing Panel may - at their discretion - consider the statements, but they are not required to do so.

-The Hearing Panel will review the statements and any pertinent conduct history provided by the Title IX Coordinator or Human Resource Management and will determine/recommend the appropriate sanction(s) in consultation with appropriate administrators, as required.
+The Hearing Panel will review the statements and any pertinent conduct history provided by the Title IX Coordinator or Human Resource Management and will determine the appropriate sanction(s) in consultation with appropriate administrators, as required.

 The Chair will then prepare a written deliberation statement, detailing the determination, rationale, the evidence used in support of its determination, the evidence disregarded, credibility assessments, and any sanctions/ or recommendations.
-This report typically should not exceed three to five pages in length and must be submitted within two business days of the end of deliberations, unless the Title IX Coordinator grants an extension.
+This report must be submitted within two business days of the end of deliberations, unless the Title IX Coordinator grants an extension.
 If an extension is granted, the Title IX Coordinator will notify the parties.